Bergmann Group

 World War II[edit | edit source]

-For many years has the Bergmann Group been one of the leading companies in the world of underground constructions.
-But things changed after the Great Depression.
-Germany and the rest of Europe became politically and socially unstable.
-Eric Kleinmann moved just before the second World War to Switzerland with his company.
-Xeander Berg joined him in 1940, after the collapse of the Belgian defensive forces.
+For many years the Bergmann Group was one of the world's leading firms in the realm of underground construction.
+Things changed dramatically after the onset of the Great Depression, however, with Germany and the rest of Europe becoming increasingly unstable both politically and socially.
+Eric Kleinmann would move his company to Switzerland shortly before the outbreak of World War 2, and Berg joined him in 1940, sometime after the collapse of the Belgian military in the face of the German invasion.
+There, they continued their work, carrying out various projects for the Swiss government and gaining extensive experience in tunnel and bunker construction.

-Stalburg was rebuilt with the collaboration of 3 major companies: Stalburg steel cooperation, the Hartman Company and the Bergmann Group.
-The city council gave the Bergmann Group some room to build innovating structures for the city.
-One of the ideas was to do something with the rivers around Stalburg.
-The Hartman Company built 2 hydroelectric dams for the main electricity production of the city, the Hammer Valley Dam and the Two Gorges Dam.
-The Bergmann Group had the job of creating the main tunnels for the underground power plants.
-With the knowledge of the bunker constructions for the Swiss government, the Bergmann company had much of the required knowhow for this task.
+The reconstruction of Stalburg was the result of collaboration between three major firms: Stalburg Steel, Hammer Valley Hydro, and the Bergmann Group.
+In the process, the Bergmann Group was given leeway by the city council to build innovative structures for the city.
+One such idea was to do put the rivers around the city to better use.
+As a result, Hammer Valley Hydro built two hydroelectric power plants to provide clean electricity to the city: the Hammer Valley Dam and the Two Gorges Dam.
+The Bergmann Group also had the task of building the main tunnels for the underground power plants.
+With their knowledge of bunker construction from their time in Switzerland, the Group was well-suited to the task.

-Xeander Berg was working on some innovations in the same period.
-Eric Kleinmann pumped a huge amount of money in the innovation department.
-One of the big innovations was textile-reinforced concrete; a mix of steel and titanium, which was used in the main tunnels of the underground plants.
+In the same period, Xeander Berg was working on several innovations, made possible by a generous budget being given to the innovations department by Eric Kleinmann.
+One of these innovations was textile-reinforced concrete: a mix of steel and titanium, which was used in the construction of the main tunnels of the city underground.

 Bankruptcy[edit | edit source]

-The company invested heavily into the innovation department and had little to show for it.
-At the same time, the public construction projects were not as profitable as hoped, and when making the deals the Bergmann Group had taken the public interest into account as well.
+While Berg's disappearance was a major blow for the company, the bigger hit came from their gradually declining financial situation.
+The company had invested heavily in its innovation department with little to show for it.
+Simultaneously, the firm's public construction projects were not proving to be as profitable as had been hoped.
+When making the deals for these projects, the Group had taken the public interest into account as well, which had a decisive impact.

-In the end, many shareholders didn't believe in Bergmann anymore.
-They forced Eric Kleinmann to sell his company to another building company, owned by Jeff Walter.
-In 1980, the Bergmann Group was officially declared bankrupt.
+In the end, many shareholders simply didn't believe in Bergmann anymore and forced Eric Kleinmann to sell his company to the Walter Corporation.
+In 1980, the Bergmann Group was declared officially bankrupt.

-Nowadays, almost every large city in the world is built with the building techniques and materials innovated by the Bergmann Group.
+Despite the firm's bankruptcy and closure, almost every large city in the world has seen construction within it that used the techniques and materials innovated by the Bergmann Group.

 Trivia[edit | edit source]

-Robin was an employee for Bergmann Group, usually considered a nuisance by his colleagues due to his habit of working inebriated and breaking things.
+- Robin was an employee of the Bergmann Group, usually considered a nuisance by his colleagues due to his habit of working while drunk and breaking things.